 Choose your Space

 You will need a place to hang the enema bag; a door handle or towel bar works well.
 Alternatively, you can install a hook at the appropriate height.
-If you are using a canister, you will need a counter top, table, or a ledge to place it on.
+If you are using a canister, you will need a countertop, table, or a ledge to place it on.
 The enema container should be 1.5-3 feet above the anus.
 The bag or canister should not sit more than 3 feet above the anus.
 If it is higher than this, the pressure and speed of flow may be too much and can cause discomfort.
 Also, be sure not place the container too low (under 1.5 feet) as the pressure will not be enough to allow all of the solution to flow into the colon.

 Warm your solution to the appropriate temperature

-You can use a thermometer if you want to be accurate, but if you do not have a thermometer, than testing the temperature on the inside of your wrist will provide a good indication.
+You can use a thermometer if you want to be accurate, but if you do not have a thermometer, then testing the temperature on the inside of your wrist will provide a good indication.
 It’s easy to discriminate which temperatures would feel comfortable or uncomfortable to inject into a delicate area of your body.

 If you are planning to refill your enema bag, you may want to heat your refill slightly (only slightly!) warmer than your first bag.
-Unless you store it in a hot water style bag, the temperature will drop a little in the amount of time it takes for the first enema bag to be be emptied into your colon.
+Unless you store it in a hot water style bag, the temperature will drop a little in the amount of time it takes for the first enema bag to be emptied into your colon.

 Fill the bag

-Once you have the right temperature it is time to fill your enema container.
+Once you have the right temperature, it is time to fill your enema container.
 Have everything you need in place and be ready for your enema before you fill your bag.
 The solution can cool quickly if you are using an enema can or a thin disposable bag.
-Before you fill your container, ensure that the tubing in secured to the container and that the clamp is closed tightly so you do not spill your solution out the other end.
+Before you fill your container, ensure that the tubing is secured to the container and that the clamp is closed tightly so you do not spill your solution out the other end.

 Have the refill solution ready

-If the enema container you are using is less than the volume you want to take in for one enema, than you will need to make sure it is possible for you to refill the bag while still injecting water.
+If the enema container you are using is less than the volume you want to take in for one enema, then you will need to make sure it is possible for you to refill the bag while still injecting water.
 You can always have someone assist you in this.